What Should You Know About Prescription Deductibles?

 - Platinum: $0

 If you have a separate prescription deductible, only prescription costs will count.
 No other covered medical costs (such as visiting the doctor’s office) will count toward your prescription deductible.
-While this may seem like a negative aspect, separate prescription deductibles are much lower than combined deductibles that cover both medical and prescriptions, so they are easier to meet.
+While this may seem like a negative aspect, separate prescription deductibles are much lower than combined deductibles that cover both medical care and prescriptions, so they are easier to meet.

 Joe’s health plan has a separate prescription deductible of $250.
 While he has already spent $2,750 on a minor surgery covered by his plan, none of this cost counts toward his prescription deductible.
 He must still pay $250 toward his prescriptions to meet his deductible.
 Once he has met his deductible, he will only have to pay $10 for each refill of the regular, generic prescription he takes.

 On the Marketplace